-The Ontario Arts Council (OAC) is a publicly funded agency of Ontario’s Ministry of Heritage, Sport, Tourism and Culture Industries.
+The Ontario Arts Council (OAC) is a publicly funded agency of Ontario’s Ministry of Tourism, Culture and Sport.
 The OAC’s primary purpose is to award grants to professional artists and arts organizations.

 Working at OAC

 The OAC, as an agency of the provincial government, is bound to applicable government directives and rules for employees, such as the Public Service of Ontario Act (PSOA).
-OAC has its own Code of Conduct and Conflict of Interest policies, which stem from the PSOA.
+OAC has its own Code of Conduct, Respect in the Workplace and Conflict of Interest policies.
 If you require more information on these policies before applying to OAC, please contact Human Resources.

 The OAC’s employees who are non-managerial or working in a non-confidential capacity as it pertains to labour relations are represented by the union AMAPCEO.